positlabs/spark-fit2screen/README.md

 ## Donations

 If you used this in client projects, or simply enjoyed making effects with my open-source projects, please consider a donation or sponsorship.
 One-time donations can be made with PayPal.
-Subscriptions can be through PayPal or Github Sponsors (click the heart sponsor button at the top of the page).
+Subscriptions can be through PayPal or [Github Sponsors](https://github.com/sponsors/positlabs).

 [![](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=YGS69CHAE9EQC&source=url)